 The collaborative Embrace OKC initiative brings together the resources of OKCPS and the larger community to embrace mental health as preventable and treatable, to provide education to help protect children's mental health for life, to achieve maximum social and emotional wellbeing for children and their families and to hold the school and community as a sanctuary of safety and support.
-In order to support these goals, students in selected grade levels will participate in educational opportunities to support healthy social and emotional growth and participate in universal screenings to determine needs for additional school and classroom supports.
+In order to support these goals, students in selected grade levels will participate in evidence-based educational opportunities, such as Second Step, PAX Good Behavior Game (PAX GBG), Botvin LifeSkills, AlcoholEdu, etc., to support healthy social and emotional school and classroom supports.